uscensusbureau/the-opportunity-project/DOCS.md

 Below the front matter is general a series of {% includes %} which list out the components used to make the page.

 The components have somewhat descriptive names, and there is a component library file which has a screenshot of each component, the file name, and the key that is used the the front matter yaml to pair with that component.
-Most .md files also have at least some description in the front matter for what
+Most .md files also have at least some description in the front matter for to indicate the component associated with that content.
+The idea here is that small copy updates could be made by non-technical team members.

+#### YAML conventions in front matter

+The YAML conventions aren't completely standardized into an official design system, but came about mostly because there was a similarity of content and styles that naturally emerged as the website was being built.
+Many of the keys are clearly descriptive of the portion of the component they determine, such as "background-color" or "text".
+(Note that the colors that are used in values are css variables/class names that are set in the theme.
+For example, background-color: bg-primary add the bg-primary class to the component in the html file, setting the background as the theme bright blue.)

+Other keys, particularly as nested keys under sections of text or body text, use keys that are references to html tags.
+For example "a" and "p".
+This is not completely consistent yet (in the backlog), and there may be some components that have a "text" key followed simply by a list, rather than additional key-value pairs.

+For images, all images should be listed with the reference to the image as well as alt-text content.
+Any new components that incorporate images should be sure to include a reference to the alt text value in the alt text of the image for accessibility purposes.